Aliens of London: Broadcast and reception

 In an interview, Russell T Davies noted that he had to check with the editorial policy before screening the episode because it clashed with the 2005 United Kingdom general election.
 Overnight figures showed that "Aliens of London" was watched by seven million viewers in the UK, an audience share of 34%.
 The episode received an Audience Appreciation Index score of 82.
 When final ratings were calculated, figures rose to 7.63 million.
-The BBC3 repeat the next Sunday had 598,800 viewers which made it number one in that time slot.
-In Canada the episode scored 849,000 viewers which made it number 2 for the timeslot across Canada and number 4 in all of primetime for Tuesday nights.
 This episode, together with "World War Three" and "Dalek", were the first released on the UMD format for the PlayStation Portable.
 The three episodes were then released on a DVD, then later with the rest of series 1 on a box set.

 "Aliens of London" received generally mixed reviews.
 Arnold T Blumburg of Now Playing gave the episode a grade of C. He was positive towards how the story showed what happened to Rose's home life in her absence.
 In 2013, Patrick Mulkern of Radio Times described the two-parter as "flashy but silly" and thought the storyline of Rose's family worked because of the "vivid" characters.
 He particularly praised Wilton's performance, describing her character as the "persistent, inquisitive, heart-in-the-right-place Harriet Jones".